mariabak1/Daily-mean-temperature-from-ERA5Land-for-371-Latin-American-Cities-from-2000-2020/README.md

 ## 2. Data Imputation

 ERA5Land data neglects pixels that have more than 50% water.
 However, many cities across the world are situated next to the ocean.
 To prevent missing (incomplete) temperature data from coastal cities, our team interpolated data from ERA5 (at a 31km x 31km resolution) and imputed it at the ERA5Land 9km x 9km resolution, filling the gaps from those "missing" pixels.
 This ensured that the ambient 2 meter temperature from ERA5Land covered the entire spatial extent of SALURBAL cities.

+Here is an example of missing pixels for Pisco, Peru:

 ![Example of missing pixels for Pisco, Peru](https://github.com/mariabak1/Daily-mean-temperature-from-ERA5Land-for-371-Latin-American-Cities-from-2000-2020/assets/67489014/b3aa9255-ea95-480d-83b2-b50b801ee846)